riyanshhh/mikxx/README.md

 ### `profile.html`

-The profile page for each user, where they can view and update their profile information.
+The profile page for each user, where they can view and update their profile information and see their posts in a grid layout.

 ## Firebase Configuration